 LEONTINE AND ADELINE Part I

 ‘How could he possibly have chosen you?’
-Leontine struck the air with her clenched fist, a visible disappointment across her face. ’Only the other day he told me he was not ready to marry yet.’
+Leontine struck the air with her clenched fist, a visible disappointment across her face, ’only the other day he told me he was not ready to marry yet.’

+She was facing her sister in the kitchen where usually all family’s dramas unfolded, were solved or became more intricate.

-‘Well, I do not know what he told you but he has just asked me to marry him.
+‘Well, I do not know what he told you, but he has just asked me to marry him.
 He has obviously made his choice by the looks of it.
 His parents are coming to talk to mummy.’

-Leontine and Adeline were identical twins.
+‘I cannot figure out how all this has come about?’
+Leontine went on incredulous.

+‘What do you mean ‘come about’?

+‘How...it has happened.
+Have you been going out with him without telling me, by any chance?’

+‘Of course, I have.
+We were falling in love.
+I asked him and he agreed that we should get to know one another better away from any other pressure.
+And I agreed.’

+‘When did all start?’

+‘What does it matter now?
+He has made his choice.
+Hasn’t he?
+You better accept it.’

+Leontine and Adeline were monozygotic twins which meant that they were identical.
+They both had auburn hair, hazel eyes with an unusual dark blue ring around the pupils.
 So similar were they that not even their mother, if taken off guard, could tell them apart.

 Anne Hammond had been a widow for ten years and had no wish to remarry.
 Her first marriage had not been a happy one and when Nick Hammond died, she vowed never to go through the experience again.
 She now lived a contented life for herself, her work and, above all, for her identical twins whom she loved beyond measure.
 The only thing that differed between the two girls was their character and personality.

 Adeline was calmer, gentler and took life in a more laid-back manner.
 While Leontine was forceful, resolute and took life by the horns.
 Both girls displayed their distinct attributes in a most appealing and captivating way.